Brian Noble (rugby league): Other positions

-Following his departure from Salford, Noble worked in a part-time consultancy basis with London Broncos and Gloucestershire All Golds, while regularly appearing as a pundit and occasionally as a co-commentator on BBC Sport's rugby league coverage.
+Following his departure from Salford, Noble worked in a part-time consultancy basis with London Broncos and Gloucestershire All Golds.
+He also served as director of rugby for the Toronto Wolfpack and has regularly appeared as a pundit and occasionally as a co-commentator on BBC Sport's rugby league coverage.

 Honours

 Noble was appointed Member of the Order of the British Empire (MBE) in the 2017 Birthday Honours for services to rugby league and charity.